These Regulations on Degrees enter into force on 1 January 2017.

 The Rector decides on the establishment or discontinuation of a degree programme, with the exception of such programmes where changing the educational purview involves amending the Ministry of Education and Culture decree; in such cases the decision shall be made by the University Board.
 When a degree programme is established, the internal division of the educational purview within the degree programme is defined.

 The University of Tampere may provide Open University courses, specialist education and continuing education, as well as offer educational and development services.
-Schools and independent institutes providing instruction may admit students to complete specialist education and continuing education courses or programmes, Open University courses or other non-degree courses.
-The schools and independent institutes providing instruction may grant non-degree students admission to individual courses included in the curriculum.
+Faculties and independent institutes providing instruction may admit students to complete specialist education and continuing education courses or programmes, Open University courses or other non-degree courses.
+The faculties and independent institutes providing instruction may grant non-degree students admission to individual courses included in the curriculum.

 Open University education also includes courses that are open to all and that are provided by the University in cooperation with an external institute or another training provider.
 Collaboration agreements covering such courses include details of the duties of the University and its collaboration partner(s), the courses to be provided, the instructors and the fees to be collected.
 Students taking these courses are registered as students of the University of Tampere.